Chemical formula: C₂₇H₂₃F₂N₃O₇S Molecular mass: 571.55 g/mol

 In an MDCK cell-based virus titre reduction assay, the 90% effective concentration (EC90) values of baloxavir were in the range of 0.46 to 0.98 nmol/L for subtype A/H1N1 and A/H3N2 viruses, 0.80 to 3.16 nmol/L for avian subtype A/H5N1 and A/H7N9 viruses, and 2.21 to 6.48 nmol/L for type B viruses.

-Viruses bearing the PA/I38T/F/M/N mutation selected in vitro or in clinical studies show reduced susceptibility to baloxavir with changes in EC50 values ranging from 11 to 57-fold for influenza A viruses and 2 to 8-fold for influenza B viruses.
+Viruses bearing PA/I38T/F/M/N/S mutations or the PA/T20K mutation selected in vitro or in clinical studies show reduced susceptibility to baloxavir.
+PA/I38T/F/M/N/S mutations led to an increase in EC50 values ranging from 11 to 57-fold for influenza A viruses and 2 to 8-fold for influenza B viruses.
+The PA/T20K mutation led to a 7-fold increase in the EC50 value for influenza B virus.

-In the two Phase 3 studies of treatment of uncomplicated influenza (see below) no resistance to baloxavir was detected in baseline isolates.
-Treatment-emergent mutations PA/I38T/M/N were detected in 36/370 (9.7%) and in 15/290 (5.2%) patients treated with baloxavir marboxil but were not detected in any patients treated with placebo.
+In the four phase 3 studies of treatment of uncomplicated influenza (see below) no resistance to baloxavir was detected in baseline isolates.
+In the two adult and adolescent studies, treatment-emergent mutations PA/I38T/M/N were detected in 36/370 (9.7%) and in 15/290 (5.2%) patients treated with baloxavir marboxil but were not detected in any patients treated with placebo.

-In the Phase 3 study of post-exposure prophylaxis (see below), treatment-emergent mutations PA/I38T/M were found in 10 of 374 (2.7%) baloxavir marboxil-treated subjects.
+In the phase 3 study of post-exposure prophylaxis (see below), PA/I38T/M were found in 10 of 374 (2.7%) baloxavir marboxil-treated subjects.
 PA/I38 substitutions were not detected in placebo-treated subjects, with the exception of 2 subjects who received baloxavir marboxil as rescue medication.

 Baloxavir is active in vitro against influenza viruses that are considered resistant to neuraminidase inhibitors, including strains with the following mutations: H274Y in A/H1N1, E119V and R292K in A/H3N2, R152K and D198E in type B virus, H274Y in A/H5N1, R292K in A/H7N9.